 In this guide

 In the reams of reporting and commentary on superannuation, the focus is mostly on building your retirement balance.
-Relatively little attention has been given to what happens next in retirement phase.
+Historically, relatively little attention has been given to what happens next in the retirement phase.

 Many super funds have been working behind the scenes to improve their retirement income products.
 Some have also developed annuity-style products that provide income for life or for a set period to address members’ fears about their money running out due to longevity, inflation and investment risks.

-But innovation in this area has been disappointingly slow, one year after the release of the retirement income covenant (RIC).
+But innovation in this area has been disappointingly slow, three years after the release of the retirement income covenant (RIC).

-Instead, funds have been tinkering around the edges of their existing account-based pension products, focusing on more flexible, convenient access to retirement savings and improving communication with members in the lead-up to retirement and in retirement phase.
-But even these efforts have slowed somewhat.
+Instead, funds have been tinkering around the edges of their existing account-based pension products, focusing on more flexible, convenient access to retirement savings, developing retirement calculators and other digital resources, and improving communication with members in the lead up to retirement and in retirement phase.
+But even these efforts have slowed.

 More flexible super pensions

-In a July 2023 survey of pension funds, SuperRatings found only a small number of funds have launched new retirement products in the last couple of years.
+In an April 2025 survey of pension funds, SuperRatings found only a small number of funds have launched new retirement products in the last couple of years.

-In recent years there has been a major shift towards more flexibility around pension payment set-up, frequency and payment date options, but this too has stalled.
-Hopefully the loss of momentum will be temporary.
+In recent years there has been a major shift towards more flexibility around pension payment set up, frequency and payment date options, but this too has stalled.

 “Historically, some of the more innovative solutions were being offered by smaller funds that are now merging, resulting in a decline in pension flexibility over the short term.
 We expect this will rise again as funds launch new products or expand the options available within existing products,” says SuperRatings Insights manager Joshua Lowen.

-- 5% of funds offer weekly payments, down from 12%
+- 7% of funds offer weekly payments, up from 5%

 More frequent pension payments allow fund members to better manage their cash flow, especially those members who also receive a full or part Age Pension.
 As the Age Pension is paid fortnightly, retirees could opt to receive their super pension payments on alternate weeks.

 Improvements in digital functionality have also reduced the time members can expect to wait to access their savings.
-A majority of funds (52%) now provide access to savings in two to three days, while 23% offer access in one day.
+Most funds (57%, up from 52%) now provide access to savings in two to three days, while 13% offer access within one day (down from 23%).

 Automatic increases to pension payments